Tiger4Hire/TrafficLight/README.txt

 and the controller becomes an (stateless) encapsulation of the problem, "given I am at A, how do I get B" where A is the state of the controlled object and B is some target passed in by an external system.

+Demo 5
+An extremely simple goal oriented system.
+The target state is simply a count of the changes requested.
+The controller logic consists of two pieces of logic
+1. If a change was requested, wait for it to happen.
+2. Else if a change is required request one.